Midland Indians: History

 In their final Longhorn State Season, the Midland Indians finished with a record of 62–72 in 1955.
-Placing 5th, the team missed the playoffs.
+Placing fifth, the team did not qualify the four-team playoffs.

-Playing in the Class B level Southwestern League in 1956, the Indians placed 8th with a record of 63–81.
+Playing in the Class B level Southwestern League in 1956, the Indians placed eighth with a record of 63–81.
 The Longhorn State League had reorganized to become the Southwestern League, expanding to ten teams.
 Attendance was 77,601, an average of 1,078.

 The Midland Indians became an affiliate of the Washington Senators in 1957, as the Southwestern League played with eight teams.
-However, near the end of the season, the franchise moved to Lamesa, Texas on August 1, 1957 and finished the 1957 season as the Lamesa Indians.
-The team drew 19,212, finished 45–79 and were 4th of the remaining teams, as the Clovis Redlegs, El Paso Texans, Pampa Oilers/San Angelo Colts and Plainview Ponies all folded mid-season.
+However, near the end of the season, the franchise moved to Lamesa, Texas on August 1, 1957, and finished the 1957 season as the Lamesa Indians.
+The team drew 19,212, finished 45–79 and were fourth of the remaining teams, as the Clovis Redlegs, El Paso Texans, Pampa Oilers/San Angelo Colts and Plainview Ponies all folded mid-season.
 There were no 1957 playoffs.
 The Southwestern League folded after the 1957 season.

-The franchise reformed as the Midland Braves in 1958 and captured the championship.
+The franchise reformed as the Midland Braves in 1958 and captured the league championship in a new league.
 Midland became an affiliate of the Milwaukee Braves and joined the newly formed six–team Sophomore League.
 Fellow members were the Artesia Giants, Carlsbad Potashers, Hobbs Cardinals, Plainview Athletics and San Angelo Pirates.

-The 1958 Midland Braves finished 72–48, 1st place in the regular season, as they captured the East Division.
+The 1958 Midland Braves finished 72–48, first place in the regular season, as they captured the East Division.
 In the Finals, the Midland Braves defeated the West Division winner Artesia Giants 3 games to 1 to win the 1958 Sophomore League Championship.
 Midland had a season attendance of 28,210.

-In 1959, Midland finished 56–70, placing 2nd in the South Division, as the Sophomore League expanded to eight teams.
+In 1959, Midland finished 56–70, placing second in the South Division, as the Sophomore League expanded to eight teams.
 In the playoffs, the Carlsbad Potashers defeated the Midland Braves 2 games to 0.
 Midland drew 17,106, an average of 272.
 Midland folded after the 1959 season, as the Sophomore League reduced from eight teams to six.

 In 1972, the Midland Indians were succeeded by the Midland Cubs, who joined the Class AA Texas League.
 Midland has since remained as a member of the Texas League without interruption.